 This highly-rated model is compact at just under four inches long, and will charge phones, tablets, or almost any other small electronic device that uses a USB cord (just don’t forget to take your charger cord with you).

 Looking for more cruise accessory ideas for yourself or for a gift?
 Check out my Ultimate Cruise Gift Ideas for All Budgets or Best Cruise Ship Games to Pack for Adults and Kids

 Have you used any of these accessories on a cruise?
 What did you think?
 Do you have any other must-have cruise accessories?
-Let us know in the comments below!
+Let me know in the comments below!

 Like this post?
 Pin it for later!